vvvv666/greenfield-docs/src/guide/concept/programmability.md

 At the top of the Greenfield ecosystem is the `Application Layer`.
 This layer consists of smart contracts that are developed by the community on BSC, enabling them to operate the mirrored resource entities on the `Resource Mirror Layer`.
-While Greenfield itself does not currently offer programmability, the `Application Layer` allows for the creation of decentralized applications (dApps) that can interact with Greenfield Core and other supporting infrastructures.
-The `Application Layer` represents the true power and potential of the Greenfield ecosystem, enabling developers and users to create and leverage a wide range of innovative and decentralized applications while benefiting from Greenfield's robust infrastructure and cross-chain capabilities.
+While Greenfield itself does not offer programmability, the `Application Layer` can interact with Greenfield Core and other supporting infrastructures.
+The `Application Layer` represents the true power and potential of the Greenfield ecosystem.
+Developers are able to create and leverage a wide range of innovative and decentralized applications while benefiting from Greenfield's robust infrastructure and cross-chain capabilities.

 ## Cross-Chain Bridge
-The native cross-chain bridge is an essential part of the Greenfield ecosystem, as it enables seamless interoperability between different blockchain networks.
+The native cross-chain bridge is an essential part of the Greenfield ecosystem, as it enables seamless interoperability between BSC and Greenfield.
 To ensure the security and integrity of the bridge, a new relayer system have been implemented for the validators of Greenfield based on an aggregated multisig scheme.